veluca93/light_manager/README.md

 # light_manager
-Code for an arduino-based system to (wirelessly) manage lights in an house.
+Code for an arduino-based system to (wirelessly) manage lights in a house.

 ## Note for Pro Mini
 Give the following parameters to make